-Mr Davey said that the Churchill Trust is looking for Australians with even just a seed of an idea, to apply for these new Fellowships that are designed to drive innovation and transformation in the horticulture industry.
+Mr Davey said that the Churchill Trust is looking for Australians like Belinda, with even just a seed of an idea, to apply for these new Fellowships that are designed to drive innovation and transformation in the horticulture industry.

 Hort Innovation is one of the nation’s 15 Rural Research and Development Corporations, focused on supporting primary producers and growing the future productivity and profitability of Australia’s fruit, vegetable, nut, plant and tree industries.

 A recent study commissioned by Hort Innovation suggested the industry outperforms the average business in Australia when it comes to innovation – with almost 80 per cent of horticultural producers reporting some form of innovation, whether it was new to the farm or new to the industry.